EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 ##### 4.5.1.1.
 Installation on the Windows Native File System

-To install [**Apache Tomcat**](http://tomcat.apache.org/) application server on the `Windows Native File System`, download the desired [release zip archive](http://tomcat.apache.org/) and unpack it to the folder `C:\DEV\apache-tomcat`.
+To install [**Apache Tomcat**](http://tomcat.apache.org/) application server on the `Windows Native File System`, download the desired [release zip archive](http://tomcat.apache.org/) and unpack it to the folder `C:\dev\apache-tomcat`.
 Rename the extracted folder taking in consideration the following structure:

     tomcat-{VERSION}-{PROJECT}